karlasgeir/stalemate/README.md

 ### Advanced usage

-Though StaleMate currently provides two automatic refetch strategies, you can create your own custom refresh strategy by extending the StaleMateRefreshConfig class and overriding the getNextRefreshDelay method.
+While StaleMate currently provides two automatic refetch strategies, you also have the freedom to create your own custom refresh strategy.
+This can be achieved by extending the StaleMateRefreshConfig class and overriding the getNextRefreshDelay method.

-Here's an example of how you might implement a custom StalePeriodRefreshConfig:
+Below is an example of a custom StalePeriodRefreshConfig:

 ```dart
 class StalePeriodRefreshConfig extends StaleMateRefreshConfig {